-- 1 Locate the appropriate bay panel in the computer cover. - 2 Remove the cover (see "Disconnecting Cables and Removing the Cover" on page 6) and look inside at the back of the bay panel. - 3 Use the tip of a screwdriver if necessary to flex the plastic tabs holding the bay panel in the cover. - If you are planning to install a CD-ROM drive in bay 1, you must release the tab nearest the outside edge first. - 4 Flex the bay panel a little, until both tabs are released. - 5 Remove the bay panel.
+- 1 Locate the appropriate bay panel in the computer cover. - 2 Remove the cover (see "Disconnecting Cables and Removing the Cover" on page 6) and look inside at the back of the bay panel. - $\mathbf{3}$ Use the tip of a screwdriver if necessary to flex the plastic tabs holding the bay panel in the cover. - 4 Flex the bay panel a little, until both tabs are released. - 5 Remove the bay panel.
 The following illustrations show a bay panel being removed from bay 1.

-- 6 Save the removed bay panel for possible future use. - 7 If applicable, repeat steps 1-3 to remove another bay panel.
+6 Save the removed bay panel for possible future use.

+7 If applicable, repeat steps 1-3 to remove another bay panel.

-- Remove the metal shield covering the bay. - To remove a drive, go to "Removing a Drive from Bay 1, 2, or 3" on page 59. - To install the drive cage, go to "Rotating the Drive Cage Back into Fixed Position" on page 61.
+- Remove the metal shield covering the bay. - To remove a drive, go to "Removing a Drive from Bay 1, 2, or 3" on page 53. - To install the drive cage, go to "Rotating the Drive Cage Back into Fixed Position" on page 55.